 To see this tool in action, visit our marketplace and click into any property.

-Understanding the variables that go into evaluating potential ROI of a single-family home is an important part of becoming a savvy rental property investor.
+Understanding the variables that go into evaluating the potential ROI of a single-family rental home is an important part of becoming a savvy property investor.
 That said, you can also take advantage of modern tools and platforms that help streamline the process and reduce projection errors.

 Unlike a basic math problem, there’s no one answer to the question of “How much should I spend on a rental property?”
-But with the right information and tools, you can invest with confidence knowing the answer is right for you.
+But with the right information, tools and resources, you can invest with confidence knowing the answer is right for you.

 The above is for informational purposes only and is not intended to be investment or real estate advice.
 You should always consult with your professional financial advisor prior to purchasing an investment property.